-&lt;sup>34 Section 51A Education Act 2002 and regulations made under this section.
+&lt;sup>35 Section 51A Education Act 2002 and regulations made under this section.

-136. The role of the panel is to review the governing board's decision not to reinstate a permanently excluded pupil.
-In reviewing the decision the panel must consider the interests and circumstances of the excluded pupil, including the circumstances in which the pupil was excluded, and have regard to the interests of other pupils and people working at the school.

-137. The panel must apply the civil standard of proof; i.e. 'on the balance of probabilities' it is more likely than not that a fact is true, rather than the criminal standard of 'beyond reasonable doubt'.
-This means that the panel should accept that something happened if it is more likely that it happened than that it did not happen.

-138. Following its review the panel can decide to:

-- uphold the governing board's decision; - recommend that the governing board reconsiders reinstatement; or

-• quash the decision and direct that the governing board reconsiders reinstatement.

-139. The panel's decision does not have to be unanimous and can be decided by a majority vote.
-In the case of a tied vote, the chair has the casting vote.

-140. The independent review panel's decision is binding on the: pupil; parents; governing board; head teacher; and local authority.

-141. The panel may only quash a governing board's decision if it considers that it was flawed when considered in the light of the principles applicable on an application for judicial review (statutory guidance on this consideration is provided by paragraphs 157 to 162).

-142. New evidence may be presented to the panel, though the school may not introduce new reasons for the exclusion or for the decision not to reinstate the pupil and the panel must disregard any new reasons that are introduced.

-143. In deciding whether the governing board's decision was flawed, and therefore whether to quash the decision, the panel must only take account of the evidence that was available to the governing board at the time of it making its decision not to reinstate.
-This includes any evidence that the panel considers would, or should, have been available to the governing board and that it ought to have taken into account if it had been acting reasonably.

-144. If evidence is presented that the panel considers it is unreasonable to have expected the governing board to have been aware of at the time of its decision, the panel can take account of the evidence when deciding whether to recommend that the governing board reconsider reinstatement.

-145. Where present, the panel must seek and have regard to the SEN expert's view of how SEN might be relevant to the pupil's exclusion.
-Where a SEN expert has been requested but is not present, the panel should make parents aware of their right to request that the review is adjourned until such time as an SEN expert can attend.

-146. The jurisdiction of the First-tier Tribunal (Special Educational Needs and Disability) and County Court to hear claims of discrimination relating to a permanent exclusion does not preclude an independent review panel from considering issues of discrimination in reaching its decision.

-147. If a panel directs a governing board to reconsider reinstatement it may order the local authority to make an adjustment to the school's budget or (in the case of an academy) the academy trust to make an equivalent payment to the local authority in whose area the school is located, unless within ten school days of receiving notice of the panel's decision, the governing board decides to reinstate the pupil.
+- 143. In deciding whether the governing board's decision was flawed, and therefore whether to quash the decision, the panel must only take account of the evidence that was available to the governing board at the time of it making its decision not to reinstate.
+This includes any evidence that the panel considers would, or should, have been available to the governing board and that it ought to have taken into account if it had been acting reasonably. - 144.
+If evidence is presented that the panel considers it is unreasonable to have expected the governing board to have been aware of at the time of its decision, the panel can take account of the evidence when deciding whether to recommend that the governing board reconsider reinstatement. - 145.
+Where present, the panel must seek and have regard to the SEN expert's view of how SEN might be relevant to the pupil's exclusion.
+Where a SEN expert has been requested but is not present, the panel should make parents aware of their right to request that the review is adjourned until such time as an SEN expert can attend. - 146.
+The jurisdiction of the First-tier Tribunal (Special Educational Needs and Disability) and County Court to hear claims of discrimination relating to a permanent exclusion does not preclude an independent review panel from considering issues of discrimination in reaching its decision. - 147.
+If a panel directs a governing board to reconsider reinstatement it may order the local authority to make an adjustment to the school's budget or (in the case of an academy) the academy trust to make an equivalent payment to the local authority in whose area the school is located, unless within ten school days of receiving notice of the panel's decision, the governing board decides to reinstate the pupil.
 Paragraph 163 provides statutory guidance to panels on the circumstances under which this payment should not be ordered.
 The sum of this adjustment/payment must be £4,000 and would be in addition to any funding that would normally follow an excluded pupil.
-The panel does not have the power to order a financial readjustment or payment in circumstances where it has only recommended that the governing board reconsiders reinstatement of the pupil.

-148. The panel may adjourn on more than one occasion, if necessary.
-However, consideration must be given to the effect of adjournment on the parties to the review, the excluded pupil and their parents, and any victim.

-149. A review cannot continue if the panel no longer has representation from each of the three categories of members required (see paragraph 98).
-In this event, the panel may be adjourned until the number can be restored.

-150. Once a review has begun, no panel member may be substituted by a new member for any reason.
+The panel does not have the power to order a financial readjustment or payment in circumstances where it has only recommended that the governing board reconsiders reinstatement of the pupil. - 148.
+The panel may adjourn on more than one occasion, if necessary.
+However, consideration must be given to the effect of adjournment on the parties to the review, the excluded pupil and their parents, and any victim. - 149.
+A review cannot continue if the panel no longer has representation from each of the three categories of members required (see paragraph 98).
+In this event, the panel may be adjourned until the number can be restored. - 150.
+Once a review has begun, no panel member may be substituted by a new member for any reason.
 Accordingly, if the required representation cannot be restored from the original members, a new panel must be constituted to conduct the review afresh.
 In the case of a five-member panel, the panel may continue in the absence of any of its members, provided all three categories of member are still represented.